Peakboard/peakboard.github.io/content/_administration/en-change-application.md

 Here you can select the orientation of the application (1) and the keyboard layout (2).
 You can use the drop-down menu (3) to select which application should be displayed from those that have already been uploaded.
 To the right of the drop-down menu, you can download (4), delete (5), start (6) or stop (7) the current application.

+To change the application, select the desired application from the drop-down list and click on the start button to start the application.

 [Manage applications](/assets/images/admin/management/en_change-application-03.png)